 “I’ve been dusting this thing for a couple of weeks, now,” said Irena in Spanish standing in the Fontainebleau patio doorway, feather duster poised in hand and inspecting the dartboard.
 “What is it exactly?”

 Irena, our amazing neighbour, and now new cleaning lady was dressed in the corporate Fontainebleau uniform of black pants and white polo shirt with our blue fountain logo on the front.
 She kept the place spotless and was incredibly quick.
 For the first few days, she’d worn a shabby black dress.
-A tradition among the many widows in Nerja whose men had been carted off by Franco’s goons and never seen again.
+A tradition among the many widows in Nerja, whose men had been carted off by Franco’s goons and never seen again.
 She was only forty with a trim figure but appeared older with greying hair.
 I loved it when she occasionally smiled.
 Such a tiny change to her normally sad expression radiated such warmth and happiness.
 She had the appearance of a person with a painful life, but we didn’t know her well enough to inquire.
 Mainly because our Spanish was less than basic but also, she spoke with a broad Andaluz accent which omitted ‘s’ and pronounced ‘c’ and ‘z’ as ‘th’ making it even harder to identify what she said.
 I didn’t understand her most of the time including now, but I guessed she was inquiring about the dartboard.

 I consulted the dictionary now parked permanently by the till and found the word for darts.
 I extracted a container of three from the till, went over to join her, and opened up the dart board.

 “Dardos,” I said, stood at the throwline, aimed, and put three consecutive arrows into the treble twenty.
 One of the benefits of my misspent youth.
-I then pulled out one at a time and with each said, sesente puntos, en total ciento ochenta.
-I then wrote the total on the chalkboard, presented her the darts, and nodded.
+I pulled out one at a time and with each said, sesente puntos, en total ciento ochenta.
+I wrote the total on the chalkboard, presented her the darts, and nodded.

 “Me?” she said.

 I nodded again pointing at the throwline marked on the floor.
 She stood square on to the board and made to throw.
 I stopped her and showed again how to stand and aim.
 She grimaced but understood then threw all three into the board scoring seventeen.
-I then added her score to the board and wrote down the target of 501.
+I added her score to the board and wrote down the target of 501.
 We carried on playing and by the time I had finished on a bullseye she had scored a respectable two hundred, taken a chip out of the wall, and blunted one of the darts.

 “Explíca a Bar Bilbainos,” I said.
 “Ellos puede pasar aquí para practicar y después un torneo.”

 Amazingly she understood my execrable explanation asking the bar to come and practice before we arrange a match.
-She said, “Si, si.
+“Si, si.
 Voy a hablar con Pepe, el jefe.”

 I replaced the darts in the till.
 Irena carried on cleaning often asking a question.
 I couldn’t understand a word and just shrugged.
 Thankfully, I was saved by El Rubio who sat down for his morning break with a coffee and a toasted bread roll smeared with grated tomato and olive oil.